JamesWeatherhead/VibeRad/README.md

 **VibeRad** is an AI-powered DICOM viewer and radiology teaching assistant designed to *reimagine learning* and *accelerate discovery*.
 Built for the **Google DeepMind - Vibe Code with Gemini 3 Pro** Kaggle hackathon, this application bridges the gap between complex medical imaging and accessible education using the latest advancements in reasoning and native multimodality from Gemini 3 Pro.

-The core codebase was generated with Gemini 3 Pro in AI Studio, with human review and iteration, for the 2025 Google DeepMind – Vibe Code with Gemini 3 Pro in AI Studio Kaggle competition.
+The core codebase was generated with Gemini 3 Pro, with human review and iteration.

 ![VibeRad viewer and AI Assistant](./viberad-screenshot.png)